This is based on opinion. Please don't list it on a work's trope example list.

 The two "Alfred and Alexia" voice files, which at first appear to be them congratulating some girl named "Tanya".
 Then it sinks in that Tanya was some poor innocent girl who had the misfortune to be a child prodigy the same age as Alexia Ashford and possibly just as smart, which caused the jealous Enfant Terrible to use her as part of her experiments.
 Her decision to use cryogenic suspension to find a way to "coexist" with her T-Veronica Virus?
 That came about as a result of the experiments she performed on Tanya.

-To make all the more creepier, its very likely that the two people on that voice file was just Alfred all along judging by the fact that during that time, Alexia was still in stasis and the Alexia we hear in said files is using the deeper, more mature tone that Alfred uses when he's posing as Alexia.
+To make it all the more creepy, it's very likely that the two people on that voice file was just Alfred all along, judging by the fact that during that time, Alexia was still in stasis and the Alexia we hear in said files is using the deeper, more mature tone that Alfred uses when he's posing as Alexia.
 It could have easily just been his mad delusions.

 The returning monsters have been given redesigns, ranging from a slight cleanup to a complete overhaul.
 William Birkin in particular is downright horrifying.

 Steve has a serial number on his arm.
-In the same place that concentration camp victims had their serial numbers.
+In the same place that is essentially a concentration camp.
 Let that sink in.

 The means Javier took to help Manuela overcome the effects of the Veronica virus; kidnapping girls about her age, killing them, and transplanting their organs into Manuela regularly to keep the virus at bay.